Kawerau paper mill job losses confirmed

 Limited effect foreseen

 Kawerau Mayor Malcolm Campbell said the cuts will have a negligible impact on the town's economy.

 He said most employees live out of Kawerau and don't spend money there and the town won't suffer from the job losses.

 He also said some of the older employees are likely to receive large redundancy payouts, but younger ones could struggle to find new jobs.

-Next story in National: Motorbike went up to 162km/h before fatal crash - coroner
+Next story in New Zealand: Motorbike went up to 162km/h before fatal crash - coroner

 Copyright © 2013, Radio New Zealand